MirayXS/ironbrew-deobfuscator-beta/README.md

 # NOTES
-this project can't be compiled by users yet since unfinished, only if you want you can use ANTLR runtime and generate lua parser files with the ANTLR Lua.g4 grammar file.
+this project can't be compiled by users yet since unfinished, only if you want you can use ANTLR runtime as 3rd party and generate lua parser files with the ANTLR Lua.g4 grammar file.

 # Deobfuscator Analysis